 Needless to say, your post would quickly get lost in the shuffle of New Feed content, while your audiences were still fast asleep.

-Luckily, in order for you to remove all the guesswork, we are free to determine when they are up to it by using the Insight feature (at your page’s Insights tab) as demonstrated below.
+Luckily, for you to remove all the guesswork, we are free to determine when they are up to it by using the Insight feature (at your page’s Insights tab) as demonstrated below.

 Once you have identified when your audiences are most active, schedule your posts to publish at those times to increase your reach and opportunities for engagement.